f5devcentral/f5-agility-labs-xc/docs/class3/class3.rst

     <p><strong>Current namespace: </strong> <span id="currentNamespace">&lt;namespace&gt;</span></p>

+.. note:: You may have had a namespace from a previous lab, please update with the new.

-.. note:: Guide page might need to be refreshed to get updated namespace to render.
+.. warning:: Guide pages might need to be refreshed to get updated namespace to render.

 .. toctree::
    :maxdepth: 1